Microsoft/azure-docs.cs-cz/articles/dns/dns-operations-dnszones-portal.md

 > * [Azure Classic CLI](dns-operations-dnszones-cli-nodejs.md)
 > * [Azure CLI](dns-operations-dnszones-cli.md)

-V tomto článku se dozvíte, jak spravovat zóny DNS pomocí webu Azure portal.
-Můžete také spravovat zóny DNS pomocí napříč platformami [rozhraní příkazového řádku Azure](dns-operations-dnszones-cli.md) nebo Azure [Powershellu](dns-operations-dnszones.md).
+This article shows you how to manage your DNS zones by using the Azure portal.
+You can also manage your DNS zones using the cross-platform [Azure CLI](dns-operations-dnszones-cli.md) or the Azure [PowerShell](dns-operations-dnszones.md).

 ## <a name="create-a-dns-zone"></a>Vytvoření zóny DNS

 1. Přihlášení k webu Azure Portal
-2. V nabídce centra, přejděte na **vytvořit prostředek > sítě > zóna DNS** otevřít **vytvořit zónu DNS** okno.
+2. On the Hub menu, navigate to **Create a resource > Networking > DNS zone** to open the **Create DNS zone** blade.

     ![Zóna DNS](./media/dns-operations-dnszones-portal/openzone650.png)